-Lucy Montgomery spent 9 years of her life in Norval.
+Lucy Maud Montgomery spent 9 years of her life in Norval together with her husband - the reverend at the local church.
 She was very active in Norval’s social life, taught at the Sunday School, and was a member of the Norval Choral Society and Norval Women’s Institute.
 She directed and appeared in plays at St. Paul's Anglican Church and the parish hall.

 While in Norval, she published: The Blue Castle, Emily’s Quest, Magic for Marigold, A Tangled Web, Pat of Silver Bush, Mistress Pat, and Courageous Women (by L.M.
 Montgomery with Marian Keith and M.B.
 McKinley)

 Buses of Japanese tourists comes to Norval every summer to see the manse, the church and the gardens.

 Fervent fans formed a group called L.M.
 Montgomery Norval that organizes annual events such as Montgomery Christmas, Montgomery Festival (summer), and has rebuilt the Montgomery garden on Hwy.
 7 in Norval.

 Intensive crowd funding to purchase the manse where the Montgomery’s lived in in Norval is currently under way.
 Members of Globe and the Montgomery Norval group participated in a promotional video to raise awareness for the manse project.
 Here are photos from that day.

 - After six rejections, L.M.
 Montgomery finally had her novel published in 1908.
 It was a bestseller.
 The book has been translated into 20 languages.

 - The author rewrote her own past and the childhood she longed for in the adventures of the feisty Anne character.